 There was a growing demand from Windows users to create a simpler, more secure, and education-focused OS for use by students.
 Microsoft has finally yielded to the request and announced the new version of its Windows 11 operating system – Windows 11 SE, designed for K-8 classrooms.

-Microsoft rolls out Windows 11 SE for K-8 classrooms
+Windows 11 SE for Education for K-8 classrooms

 Windows 11 SE complements our current Windows 11 devices for learning and was built with feedback from teachers—who need a simple, distraction-free environment for their students—and feedback from school IT admins, who need devices that are secure, easy to deploy and manage, and perform well all day across the changing conditions of a school year.
 Windows 11 SE has been optimized for the most used education experiences, including Microsoft 365 applications, supporting both online and offline capabilities.